-3 SUMMARY
+4 SUMMARY

-The new market has been introduced successfully and is exhibiting many of the features specified in the design, including a liquid Day Ahead Market and efficient interconnection.
+The market continues to exhibit many of the features specified in the design, including a liquid Day Ahead Market and efficient interconnection.
 This facilitates the formation of efficient prices, a competitive market and the maximisation of renewable generation and its export to GB.

 As expected with the implementation of a new market design a number of issues have arisen that are being addressed by the Single Electricity market Operator (SEMO) and the TSOs.
 These issues are generally focused on the operation of the Balancing Market.
 These include data issues that impinge on the timely and accurate publication of data and technical issues related to the operation of the new systems.
-Pricing and settlement issues have also arisen in a number of periods and the resolution of these has been discussed by the Market Operator with market participants and Regulatory Authorities.
+Pricing and settlement issues have also arisen in a number of periods and the resolution of these are being progressed by the Market Operator.